kuplion/Lux_Patcher/README.md

 ### Synthesis (Match or 0.20.5+ required)

 If you have Synthesis, there are 3 options:
-- In Synthesis, click on Git repository, and choose ELE Patcher from the list of patchers.
+- In Synthesis, click on Git repository, and choose ELE Patcher from the list of patchers
-  - Not available at the time of writing due to an issue on Synthesis' side.
+  - Not available at the time of writing due to an issue on Synthesis' side
-- In Synthesis, click on Git repository, click on Input, and paste in `https://github.com/Benna96-Synthesis/ELE_patcher`.
-Then choose ELE_Patcher from the projects.
+- In Synthesis, click on Git repository, click on Input, and paste in `https://github.com/Benna96-Synthesis/ELE_patcher`, then choose ELE_Patcher from the projects
-  - This will cause the name of the patcher to get stuck on Synthesis-Misc-Patchers, at the time of writing there's no way to change the name.
-- [Grab the exe](https://github.com/Benna96-Synthesis/ELE_patcher/releases/latest/download/ELE_Patcher.exe), then in Synthesis, click on External Program, and browse for the exe.
+- [Grab the exe](https://github.com/Benna96-Synthesis/ELE_patcher/releases/latest/download/ELE_Patcher.exe), then in Synthesis, click on External Program, and browse for the exe
-  - Not recommended.
+  - Not recommended

 ### Standalone